 Spring can often mean allergies!

-While it still feels a little like winter here in Melbourne, I can feel the energy shifting!
+While it still feels a little like winter here in Melbourne today, I can feel the energy shifting!
 As the season of winter has coming to an end, the weather of spring is only slowly appearing and blooming out the sunshine.

 Spring is all about freshness, new beginnings, re-birth, creativity, detox, cleansing, getting shit done and generally doing more!